rust-lang/rfcs/text/0000-guaranteed-tco.md

 ## Type checking
 [typechecking]: #typechecking
-A `become` statement is type-checked like a `return` statement, with the added restriction of exactly matching the function signatures between caller and callee.
+A `become` statement is type-checked like a `return` statement, with the added restriction that the function signatures of the caller and callee must match exactly.
 Additionally, the caller and callee **must** use the same calling convention.

 ## Borrowchecking and Runtime Semantics